tejasparab1994/TravelMate/README.md

 # TravelMate
-Project part of the course CS-5340 HCI
+Project as part of the course CS-5340 HCI